go-outside-labs/web3-toolkit-go/go_tldr.md

 }
 ```

 * **Variadic functions** can be called with any number of trailing arguments.
-For example, `fmt.Println` is a variatic function.
+For example, `fmt.Println` is a variadic function.

-* Here is a function that takes an arbritary number of ints:
+* Here is a function that takes an arbitrary number of ints:

 ```
 func sum(nums ...int) {